Hypervideo

 Hypervideo, or hyperlinked video, is a displayed video stream that contains embedded, interactive anchors, allowing navigation between video and other hypermedia elements.
-Hypervideo is thus analogous to hypertext, which allows a reader to click on a word in one document and retrieve information from another document, or from another place in the same document.
+Hypervideo is similar to hypertext, which allows a reader to click on a word in one document and retrieve information from another document, or another place in the same document.
 Hypervideo combines video with a non-linear information structure, allowing a user to make choices based on the content of the video and the user's interests.

 A crucial difference between hypervideo and hypertext is the element of time.
-Text is normally static, while a video is necessarily dynamic; the content of the video changes with time.
-Consequently, hypervideo has different technical, aesthetics, and rhetorical requirements than a static hypertext page.
+Text is normally static, while a video is dynamic; the content of the video changes with time.
+Consequently, hypervideo has different technical, aesthetic, and rhetorical requirements than a static hypertext page.
 For example, hypervideo might involve the creation of a link from an object in a video that is visible for only a certain duration.
 It is therefore necessary to segment the video appropriately and add the metadata required to link from frames—or even objects—in a video to the pertinent information in other media forms.

 History

-Kinoautomat (1967) was the world's first interactive movie.
-Modern Hypervideo systems implements some of core concepts of this movie such as non linear narrative and interactivity.
+Kinoautomat (1967) was advertised as the world's first interactive movie.
+Modern hypervideo systems implement some of core concepts of this movie such as nonlinear narrative and interactivity.